bitcoin/bitcoin/doc/reduce-traffic.md

   wallet is loaded or if you use the node to broadcast transactions.
 - It makes block propagation slower because compact block relay can only be used when transaction relay is enabled.
+- Transactions from the wallet, RPC and relay whitelisted inbound peers might be affected depending on the parameter interaction.